neuronsimulator/nrn/src/coreneuron/README.md

 ```

 * By default OpenMP threading is enabled.
 You can disable it with -DCORENEURON_OPENMP=OFF
-* By default CoreNEURON (And NEURON) uses the AoS (Array of Structs) memory layout for all data structures.
-For efficient memory access and vectorization you can use the SoA (Struct of Array) layout by adding "-DLAYOUT=0" to the C/C++ compiler flags (0 = SoA and 1 = AoS).
+* By default CoreNEURON uses the SoA (Structure of Array) memory layout for all data structures.
+You can switch to AoS using -DENABLE_SOA=OFF.
 * If the default compiler flags are not supported, try -DCMAKE_BUILD_TARGET=SOME_TARGET
-* Make sure to add "-DLAYOUT=0" to enabled SoA memory layout
 * NEURON wraps `exp` function with hoc_Exp; disable this using "-DDISABLE_HOC_EXP"